iltommi/qdb-documentation/source/concepts/transactions.rst

 While commands in quasardb are already atomic, transactions allow you to run several API commands as an atomic group.
 Either all commands in a transaction succeed or no commands succeed.

-Transactions are only available in Quasardb 2.0.0 and higher.
+Transactions are only available in quasardb 2.0.0 and higher.

 Characteristics
 ---------------